Adrok ADR Technology

 Adrok develops and uses advanced technology to supply geophysical services for locating, identifying and mapping subsurface natural resources (minerals, oil, gas and water).
 Adrok’s core technology is called Atomic Dielectric Resonance (ADR).

-Atomic Dielectric Resonance technology was developed by Dr Colin Stove, as an improvement over synthetic aperture radar (SAR) and ground penetrating radar (GPR) to achieve deeper penetration of the Earth’s subsurface and high vertical resolution through the creation and use of a novel type of electromagnetic wave packet.
+Atomic dielectric resonance (ADR) technology was developed by Dr Colin Stove, as an improvement over synthetic aperture radar (SAR) and ground penetrating radar (GPR) to achieve deeper penetration of the Earth’s subsurface and high vertical resolution through the creation and use of a novel type of coherent beam.
 ADR technology is faster, greener, cheaper and, an alternative to the conventional methods providing geophysical services.

 Fundamentals of ADR Technology